psychedelicsocietyofkansascity/hta-site/_pages/initiatives.md

 ### The Kansas City Psychedelic Integration Circle
 {: .text-center}
 A confidential community centered around sharing and processing experiences that are outside the ordinary within a supportive and non-judgmental community of peers.
+{: .text-center}
 [Visit KCPIC](https://kc-psychedelic.com){: .btn .btn--info .btn--large}
+{: .text-center}

 ---